 Why did European firms draw down credit lines and accumulated cash during the COVID-19 shock?
-We studied this important issue in this paper.
+We studied cash flow risk management when firms are hit by a shock unrelated to their fundamentals.
 We showed that European firms went into a "panic borrowing" and that an unexpected shortfall in revenue drove it following the implementation of social distancing rules (and virus spread) across Europe.
 We also showed that firms with less work flexibility (or in countries with higher COVID cases) responded by dashing for cash.
 We showed that, in general, these firms had good solvency and liquidity positions.
 While these results are consistent with some theoretical models, see Acharya et al. (2012), they also open up to challenges for the same models as they assume credit lines exogenously.
 That is, credit lines are means to support investment decisions, not to accumulate cash.
 The panic reported in this paper suggests that firms used credit lines for liquidity accumulation during the COVID-19 shock.
-We empirically implement a battery of econometric methodologies and quasi-natural experiments to investigate this issue and the mechanism behind this.
+We empirically implement a battery of econometric methodologies and quasi-natural experiments to identify the process through which the shock sharply increased firms' demand for credit insurance.
 Finally, we showed a novel and exciting interplay mechanism between firms' work flexibility (also country flexibility), idiosyncratic risk and credit lines drawdowns leading to cash accumulation.
 Our results raise new questions for banks and governments.
-The pandemic shock introduced a new and significant source of firms' idiosyncratic risk, social distancing and work flexibility which Banks cannot ignore when managing their loans portfolio.
+The pandemic shock introduced a new and significant source of firms? idiosyncratic risk, social distancing and work flexibility, which banks cannot ignore when managing their loans portfolio.
 Also, our results make clear that a run on banks' credit lines can occur, and it depends on the nature of the aggregate risk (financial crisis vs COVID-19 shocks or others) and, probably, how this risk correlates with firms' idiosyncratic risk.
 These are important and new topics for theoretical and empirical research, which we leave for further research.
 Finally, our results also have implications for European governments when designing future lockdown policies.
-They suggest that clear and effective communication and considering work flexibility are essential to smooth the impact of aggregate shocks and the negative externalities for the society from run on banks' credit lines.
+They suggest that clear and effective communication and considering work flexibility are essential to smooth the impact of aggregate shocks and the negative externalities for society from the run on banks' credit lines.